 He is active in Veterans organizations, serving as a trustee for Central Monroe VFW Post 262 and as National Chief of Staff to the Commander of the Jewish War Veterans.

 Formerly, Mr. Leibowitz was employed as Regional Manager of Government and Community Relations with New Jersey Transit and had previously owned an insurance agency in Monroe Township.

 Councilman Leibowitz is currently serving as Chairman of the NJ Training School Citizen Review Committee, Council Representative on the Fire Study Advisory Committee, Shade Tree Commission, Open Space and Farmland Preservation Commission and the Middlesex County Housing and Community Development Citizens Advisory Committee.
-He also currently serves as Trustee of the Etz Chaim Monroe Township Jewish Center.
+He also served as a past Trustee of the Etz Chaim Monroe Township Jewish Center.

 Stephen Dalina, Councilman

 Councilman Stephen Dalina was elected to office in November 2011 and has lived in the Third Ward with his wife and children since 1998.